torproject/tor/doc/HACKING/ReleasingTor.md

 === III.
 Making the source release.

-1. In `maint-0.2.x`, bump the version number in `configure.ac` and run `scripts/maint/updateVersions.pl` to update version numbers in other places, and commit.
-Then merge `maint-0.2.x` into `release-0.2.x`.
+1. In `maint-0.?.x`, bump the version number in `configure.ac` and run `scripts/maint/updateVersions.pl` to update version numbers in other places, and commit.
+Then merge `maint-0.?.x` into `release-0.?.x`.

    (NOTE: To bump the version number, edit `configure.ac`, and then run either `make`, or `perl scripts/maint/updateVersions.pl`, depending on your version.)

-2. Make distcheck, put the tarball up somewhere, and tell `#tor` about it.
+2. Make distcheck, put the tarball up in somewhere (how about your homedir on your homedir on people.torproject.org?) , and tell `#tor` about it.
 Wait a while to see if anybody has problems building it.
-Try to get Sebastian or somebody to try building it on Windows.
+   (Though jenkins is usually pretty good about catching these things.)

 === IV.
 Commit, upload, announce

 1. Sign the tarball, then sign and push the git tag:

         gpg -ba <the_tarball>
-        git tag -u <keyid> tor-0.2.x.y-status
+        git tag -u <keyid> tor-0.3.x.y-status
-        git push origin tag tor-0.2.x.y-status
+        git push origin tag tor-0.3.x.y-status

 2. scp the tarball and its sig to the dist website, i.e.
    `/srv/dist-master.torproject.org/htdocs/` on dist-master.
 When you want it to go live, you run "static-update-component dist.torproject.org" on dist-master.

-   Edit `include/versions.wmi` and `Makefile` to note the new version.
+   In the webwml.git repository, `include/versions.wmi` and `Makefile` to note the new version.

    (NOTE: Due to #17805, there can only be one stable version listed at once.
 Nonetheless, do not call your version "alpha" if it is stable, or people will get confused.)

-3. Email the packagers (cc'ing tor-assistants) that a new tarball is up.
+3. Email the packagers (cc'ing tor-team) that a new tarball is up.
    The current list of packagers is:

        - {weasel,gk,mikeperry} at torproject dot org